gruntwork-io/docs/_docs-sources/iac/usage/using-the-library.md

 Create a module block that uses the path to the local module as the source attribute, supplying values for the required attributes of the module.

 One of the benefits of this approach is that you can increment the version of a module for a specific environment and region in a granular fashion.
-For example, when we shipped a version v0.22.0 of the `terraform-aws-lambda` module, you could update just the `example` environment in the us-west-2 AWS region to ensure the upgrade goes as expected, then roll out to other environments or regions.
+For example, if we were to ship a version v0.22.0 of the `terraform-aws-lambda` module, you could update just the `example` environment in the us-west-2 AWS region to ensure the upgrade goes as expected, then roll out to other environments or regions.

 ```hcl title=gw_module_guide/example/<YOUR_REGION>/example/serverless-api/terragrunt.hcl
 terraform {